paulrobertlloyd/paulrobertlloyd-v3/src/_content/hire.markdown

 With a background in graphic design, my work is focused on interface design for native applications and the web.
 I value cohesiveness, attention to detail, and creating products that can be used by everyone.

-{% figure caption:"Harry Brignull, Independent UX Consultant" class:"u-pull-right" %}
+{% include blockquote.html
-> Paul is an excellent designer and front-end developer.
-He has a lot of experience working with UX designers and researchers, and is comfortable collaborating in that tricky zone where a project is a tangle and needs careful unpicking before being put back together again.
+  quote="Paul is an excellent designer and front-end developer.
+He has a lot of experience working with UX designers and researchers, and is comfortable collaborating in that tricky zone where a project is a tangle and needs careful unpicking before being put back together again." citation="Harry Brignull, Independent UX Consultant" class="u-pull-right"
-{% endfigure %}
+%}

 Realising early in my career that you can't truly appreciate an interactive and fluid medium like the web inside Photoshop, I expanded my skill set to encompass web development.
 I employ pragmatic front-end architecture practices that progressively enhance semantic HTML with modular CSS and unobtrusive JavaScript.